wolcn/flux-demo/README.md

 ```
 kubectl get gitrepository -A
 ```
-Check the logs of the operator and controller pods, and, if you have the flux cli installed, the flux logs with:
+Check the logs of the operator and controller pods, and, if you have the Flux cli installed, the Flux logs with:
 ```
 flux logs -A
 ```